Meaning of the New Age Fish Symbol

 Three of these interwoven shapes form a triquetra; popular with proponents of Sacred Geometry.

 Astrologers are often quick to point out that the Age of Pisces began at the time of Jesus' birth.
 This is surely more than a coincidence.
 Wasn't the birth of Jesus signalled by a bright star, lending strong evidence of an astrological connection?
-Wasn't He born in a stable, surrounded by a zodiac-like circle of animals?
+Doesn't the Bible say that he was born in a stable, surrounded by a zodiac-like circle of animals?2

 Well, Christians are happy to concede that Virgo the Virgin was there, and Scorpio the Scorpion was probably close by, too.
 But a Leo Lion?

-Astronomers largely agree that at about the time that Jesus was born, Jupiter and Saturn were seen in the constellation Pisces, but their proximity was not close enough to be seen as a single2 bright star.
-In any case, Christians follow the Bible teachings and reject the notion that God would use astrology to herald the birth of His Son into the world.3
+Astronomers largely agree that at about the time that Jesus was born, Jupiter and Saturn were seen in the constellation Pisces, but their proximity was not close enough to be seen as a single3 bright star.
+In any case, Christians follow the Bible teachings and reject the notion that God would use astrology to herald the birth of His Son into the world.4